codecov/codecov-javascript-bundler-plugins/packages/solidstart-plugin/README.md

 # Codecov SolidStart Plugin

+A SolidStart plugin that provides bundle analysis support for Codecov.

-> [!WARNING]
+> [!NOTE]
-> These plugins are currently in beta and are subject to change.
+> This plugin only supports SolidStart 1.x when building with Vite.
 >
-> A SolidStart plugin that provides bundle analysis support for Codecov.
->
 > The plugin does not support code coverage, see our [docs](https://docs.codecov.com/docs/quick-start) to set up coverage today!

-> [!NOTE]
-> This plugin only supports SolidStart 1.x when building with Vite.

 ## Installation